-The land registration system in Ethiopia is equally underdeveloped and this could be a challenge for a foreign investor.
+The land registration system in Ethiopia is equally complex.
+This could be a challenge for a foreign investor.
 One thing is clear though and this is the fact that foreigners are not allowed to buy and own land.
-This privilege is only reserved for its citizens.
+This privilege is only reserved for citizens.
 However land is available for lease to foreigners who want to invest in the country.

 The Federal government of Nigeria regulates foreign acquisition and control of lands in the country.
 This is done under the Acquisition of Land by Alien Laws (ALAL).
 Under this law, foreigners are only allowed a leasehold on the land for a duration of 99 years.

 Zambian’s latest land policy restricts foreigners from owning land in the country.
 Initially, this wasn’t the case, foreigners could freely buy and own lands.
 But after acquiring large parcels of land, most foreigners sell the land back to Zambians at exorbitant prices.